 Palliative care is for anyone with a serious illness.
 Palliative care treats people suffering from serious and chronic illnesses such as cancer, cardiac disease, chronic obstructive pulmonary disease (COPD), kidney failure, Alzheimer’s and many more.

 Hospice care is specifically for those who have a prognosis of a year or less.
 To have hospice care covered by Medicare, the prognosis must be six months or less.

 Our interdisciplinary team helps patients get relief from symptoms, pain and stress in order to improve their quality of life by:

-• Assessment and treatment of physical, emotional and spiritual distress
+- Assessing and treating physical, emotional and spiritual distress

-• Coordination of transitions of care and support for the needs of the patients and families
+- Coordinating transitions of care and support for patients and their families

 Our interdisciplinary team consists of doctors, nurses, social workers and chaplains, with support from other disciplines as needed.
-We work together with the patient’s healthcare team to provide an extra layer of support.
+We work together with a patient’s healthcare team to provide even more support by:

 • Providing information about diagnosis, prognosis and treatment options

-• Offering guidance during the process of making treatment decisions
+• Guiding patients through the process of making treatment decisions

-• Offering a caring presence and supporting the patient’s search for a new sense of meaning, purpose and hope
+• Supporting the patient’s search for a new sense of meaning, purpose and hope

-• Advocating on behalf of the patient to ensure their wishes are honored
+• Advocating on the patient’s behalf to ensure their wishes are honored